RaspberryPiFoundation/scratch-curriculum/en-GB/Community Projects/Secret Agents/index.md

 		broadcast [get letter number v] and wait
 	```

+	This will "kick off" your other set of blocks.
+You have to wait until this is finished (otherwise the __letter number__ variable will not be set yet).

-+ Check that the two programs look like this:
++ Check that Alex's code looks like this so far:

 	```blocks
 		when green flag clicked